oncodash/ontoweaver/docs/sections/intro_SKG.rst

 OntoWeaver is a tool that shines if you need to build up an SKG that:

 * is integrating several heterogeneous data sources,
-* automatically built, in a reproducible way,
+* is automatically built, in a reproducible way,
 * allows using independent data sources, for which import scripts and taxonomies have been made by other people,
 * allows fine-grained configuration.